-Leishmania are protozoan parasites that fall under the order Kinetoplastida and the genus Leishmania.
-This parasite causes a vector borne disease known as Leishmaniasis and it is transmitted through bites of infected sandflies.
+Leishmania are protozoan parasites that fall under the class Kinetoplastea and the genus Leishmania.
+This parasite causes a vector-borne disease known as Leishmaniasis and it is transmitted through bites of infected sandflies.
 The disease Leishmaniasis has three primary forms namely visceral (most fatal form), cutaneous (most common form) and mucocutaneous.
-The parasite leishmania is known to live and multiply inside a female sand fly.
+The parasite Leishmania is known to live and multiply inside a female sandfly.

-The visceral leishmania, also known as the kala-azar, is the most fatal and causes anemia, weight loss, irregular periods of fever and enlargement of spleen and liver.
+The visceral leishmania, also known as the kala-azar, is the most fatal and causes anaemia, weight loss, irregular periods of fever and enlargement of spleen and liver.

 These protozoan parasites are mostly active during the night, in humid and warm temperatures.

 Now, let’s look at the life cycle of Leishmania parasites in a sand fly host, to get a better understanding.

 Life Cycle of Leishmania

 The infected phlebotomine female sand fly finds a suitable host and inject the promastigote parasites into the skin during a blood meal.
 The promastigotes are elongated, flagellated and infective parasites that grow in the midgut of the female sandfly.